-8.6 Hardware Reset
+Hardware Reset

-If for any reason the instrument 'locks up' and will not switch off, it is possible to force a hardware reset.
-Press and hold the 'On/Off' key for ten seconds; wait at least 15 seconds and the instrument should restart automatically.
+If for any reason the instrument 'locks up' and will not switch off, or the instrument appears off and will not turn on, it is possible to force an emergency power off.
+Pressing and holding the 'On/Off' key for 10 seconds will power off the instrument.
+Once this time has elapsed, the instrument can be powered on as normal.